l-ramirez-lopez/resemble/README.md

 ## News
 * 2016-05: In [this recent scientific paper] (http://www.sciencedirect.com/science/article/pii/S001670611630180X) the authors sucesfully used `resemble` to predict soil organic carbon content at national scale in France.
+* 2016-04: [This paper] (http://www.mdpi.com/2072-4292/8/4/341) shows some interesting results on appliying meory-based learning to predict soil properties.
 * 2016-04: In some recent entries of [this blog] (http://nir-quimiometria.blogspot.com/), the author shows some exmaples on the use `resemble`
 * 2016-02: As promised, `resemble 1.2 (alma-de-coco)` is now available on [CRAN](https://cran.r-project.org/web/packages/resemble/index.html).
 * 2016-01: The version 1.2 (alma-de-coco) has been submitted to CRAN and is available from the github repository!